Playing Divide-and-Choose Given Uncertain Preferences: Diversification: Why and how

 \begin{proof} Let $n = 5$ and let $\mathcal{D}$ be the following distribution: value 0.01 with probability 0.6 and value 1 with probability 0.4.
 Consider the division

 Observe that if the chooser values the first good at 0.01 and at least one of the other goods at 1, then she prefers pile 2.
 This happens with probability

-Since the divider values pile 1 more than pile 2, he achieves a higher utility than his baseline; specifically, his expected utility is $2.510068 > 2.5$. \end{proof}
+Since the divider values pile 1 more than pile 2, he achieves a higher utility than his proportionality guarantee; specifically, his expected utility is $2.510068 > 2.5$. \end{proof}

-Finally, we note that there is a limit to the the need to diversify through lotteries.
-It is never strictly optimal to split \emph{all} goods between the two piles. \begin{lemma} If the divider can achieve a higher-than-baseline utility, he will always leave one good entirely in one of the two piles. \end{lemma}
+Finally, we note that there is a limit to the need to diversify through lotteries.
+It is never strictly optimal to split \emph{all} goods between the two piles.
+The proof is straightforward, and is included in Appendix \ref{appOneGoodNotDivided} for completeness. \begin{lemma} If the divider can achieve a utility exceeding his proportionality guarantee, he will always leave one good entirely in one of the two piles. \end{lemma}

-\begin{proof} Let $q$ be an optimal division from Lemma \ref{lemStructureGeneral}.
-If $q$ achieves a higher-than-baseline utility, then there must be some good $i$ such that $\abs{q_i} > 0$.
-Let $i^*$ be a good maximizing $\abs{q_{i^*}}$.
-If $\abs{q_{i^*}} = 1$, then good $i^*$ is put entirely into one of the two piles; otherwise, we claim that the divider can improve the division by linearly scaling $q$, dividing each component by $\abs{q_{i^*}}$.
-Since

-the chooser is just as likely to pick pile 1, but now the divider obtains a greater utility from pile 1, so he receives a higher expected utility. \end{proof}

-We remark that, even though all examples above place an undivided good optimally in pile 1, sometimes it is optimal to place a sole undivided good in pile 2.
+We also remark that, even though all examples above place an undivided good optimally in pile 1, sometimes it is optimal to place a sole undivided good in pile 2.